Anti-correlation between excitations and locally-favored structures in glass-forming systems: Results

 \subsection{Voronoi Cell Volumes}

-To investigate why excitations are more likely to occur outside the LFS) we compute the volume of the Voronoi cell for each particle.
-We consider A and B particles for the KA2:1 composition n Fig.~\ref{figVoronoi}, where we plot the distribution of Voronoi volumes for particles in LFS and also those in excitations.
-While the distributions overlap, there is a clear trend of LFS particles having a small Voronoi volume, ie being well packed.
+To investigate why excitations are more likely to occur outside LFS, we compute the volume of the Voronoi cell for each particle.
+We consider A and B particles for the KA 2:1 composition Fig.~\ref{figVoronoi}, where we plot the distribution of Voronoi volumes for particles in LFS and also those in excitations.
+While the distributions overlap, there is a clear trend of LFS particles having a small Voronoi volume, \emph{i.e.} being well packed.
 The opposite trend is seen for excitations whose larger Voronoi volumes indicate poorer packing.
 In the case of the smaller B particles, the trend is stronger.
-We show the case for the KA 3:1 composition in the SM.
+We show the case for the KA 3:1 composition in the Supplementary information, see Fig.~\ref{SFigKA31Voronoi}.
 For the experimental data, errors in coordinate tracking hamper this analysis, moreover for a given coordinate, we do not know the diameter of a given particle in this polydisperse system~\cite{ivlev,royall2023}.